 One of the most emblematic features of Parisian Métro are the Guimard entrances with their decorative structure.
 A great addition to your photo collection of Paris as well.

 As amazing as it sounds, a tour of Paris featuring all of these locations would take an entire day at least, but what a day it would be!
-You obviously don't have to include all of those spots in your photo session, but now you can see that, other than the famous Eiffel Tower, there are many sumptuous locations to think of in the City of Love.
+You obviously don't have to include all of those locations in your photo session.
+But now you can see that, other than the famous Eiffel Tower, there are many sumptuous locations to think of in the City of Love.
 Whether you're looking for ideas for an engagement or pre-wedding session, a family trip, an anniversary or birthday milestone, a pregnancy or even a senior photo session, all these options are available to you just a short taxi ride away from the iconic Eiffel Tower!

 For anyone on the fence about proposing abroad in Paris and finding the right photographer for the job, look no further.
 I spent a couple of weeks researching photographers and emailing them back and forth and from the second I communicated with Marie, I knew she would be my pick.
 Not only are her packages the fairest I’ve seen, the entire process of working with Marie was an absolute pleasure and put me at ease for such a big occasion.
 She’s quick to respond to emails and has a great deal of knowledge of where, when, and how to propose.
 On the day of the surprise, she was there, blending in and taking pictures.
 Her ability to capture that special moment, undetected, blew me away and the quality of the photos really made me glad I went through the process of hiring her for this job.
 The hour we spent with her after the big surprise was the most fun I’ve had taking pictures (which is something I really dislike).
 Seeing her smile as she captures a great shot of you and your fiancé translates into you smiling for every photo and enjoying the moment because you see that she truly enjoys what she does.
 Thank you Marie for a lifetime of memories!!